flatcar/Flatcar/README.md

 * Zoom link: [https://us06web.zoom.us/j/84336116610](https://us06web.zoom.us/j/84336116610)
   * Meeting ID: 843 3611 6610
   * Passcode: 444888
-* A youtube live stream (which also serves as the meeting's recording) will be published on the respective agenda when a meeting starts.
+* A Youtube live stream (which also serves as the meeting's recording) will be published on the respective agenda when a meeting starts.

 While release planning is a recurring part of each community call we also conduct separate release plannings - the Flatcar Alpha channel roughly has a 2-week release cadence, therefore one planning per month does not suffice.